aajayssingh/RSSNewsFeed-WebUtility/readme.txt

-# RSSNewsFeed-WebUtility
+Problem Statement
-The application create a trending rss feeds news website and host it on local web server.
+ Create a trending news website and host it on local web server.

-Instruction :
-Please note that to use this utility one has to configure localhost and SQL database.
-I used Wamp server on windows.

 1 configuring local server :